kuresh02/Dream11_Appium/README.md

 ## Running the Tests
 Test Cases
 The TeamCreationTest class contains test cases that simulate the team creation process in Dream11.
-The test cases cover scenarios such as selecting players, setting captain/vice-captain, verifying team points, and confirming the team creation.
+The test cases cover scenarios such as selecting players, setting captain/vice-captain and confirming the team creation.